The 5 Most Common Jewelry Repairs

 A loose stone may be corrected with a prong or head repair, depending on the cause.
 Chipped or otherwise damaged stones will be examined and, depending on the site and size of the inclusion, it may be possible to recut the stone or to reset it in a way that masks the damage without causing further damage.
 Not every stone will be a candidate for these options, and your jeweler will help you understand what avenues are available so you can arrive at the decision that is best for you.

-If your stone is lost or irreparably damaged, check out our resource on repairing vs. buying new jewelry for a thorough walkthrough of some potential options.
+If your stone is lost or irreparably damaged, check out our resource on Jewelry Repair Vs. Buying New: Which One Is Right For You? for a thorough walkthrough of some potential options.

 Jewelry Discoloration